 Louisiana Oil Rig Explosion Lawyers

-Baton Rouge Law Firm Protecting Oil Rig Workers Off the Coast of Louisiana
+Baton Rouge Law Firm Protecting Oil Rig Workers off the Coast of Louisiana

 The Gulf of Mexico is home to some of the most offshore oil drilling in the world.
 Additionally, oil drilling is among the most dangerous professions known to our nation’s workforce.
 For many of the Louisiana crewman, it becomes a way of life, and even being aware of the dangers does not stop them from simply going about their duties.
-Unfortunately, Arnold & Itkin LLP is familiar with the damage caused by oil rig explosions and we do our best to find compensation for those workers who were wrongfully placed in unsafe conditions.
+Unfortunately, Arnold & Itkin LLP is familiar with the damage caused by oil rig explosions and we do our best to find compensation for those offshore workers who were wrongfully placed in unsafe conditions.

-The Deepwater Horizon incident of 2010 is perhaps one of the most high-profile oil rig explosions in recent years off of the Gulf Coast.
+The Deepwater Horizon incident of 2010 is perhaps one of the most high-profile oil rig explosions in recent years.
 Our team represented over a third of the workers suing for compensation for their injuries, which was a larger portion than any other personal injury firm involved in that case.
 We were able to win significant compensation for the injured workers we represented in that case, and we want to do the same for you if you or your loved one has experienced injury or death as a result of an oil rig explosion off of the coast of Louisiana.
 Even though these jobs are dangerous, it does not excuse many factors that wrongfully lead to the endangering of employees.

 Causes of Oil Rig Explosions

-Being exposed to the elements out at sea and working with hazardous chemicals do naturally make for a dangerous working climate, but many of the accidents that lead to explosions are the result of the negligence or incompetence of another party involved in the drilling.
+Being exposed to the elements out at sea and working with hazardous chemicals do naturally make for a dangerous working climate, but many of the oil rig accidents that lead to explosions are the result of the negligence or incompetence of another party involved in the drilling.

-Caused if oil rig explosions include the following:
+Causes of oil rig explosions include the following:

 - Oil Rig Fires: Oil and many of the chemicals used on rigs are extremely flammable, which is why they should be properly secured.
 If these chemicals are spilled or exposed to oxygen, the fires they cause may lead to an explosion that could have been avoided.

-- Failing Equipment: The equipment use on oil rigs may be decades out of date; increasing usage exposes them to malfunctions.
+- Failing Equipment: The equipment use on oil rigs may be decades out of date.
+Increasing usage exposes them to malfunctions.
 It is often not updated out of fear of missing out of profits during renovation, selfishly exposing employees to disaster.

 - Negligence: This can refer to the irresponsible oversight of management, ownership, or even a fellow coworker.
 It is up to those in leadership roles to maintain a safe working environment; failure to do so many constitute negligence.

-Compensating Your Oil Rig Explosion Injuries
+Compensation for Your Oil Rig Explosion Injuries

 Employees in close range of the explosion site can suffer death and serious injuries including: